-Almost any position in the "talent" business is perfect for the apprentice (extern) approach.
+Almost any position in the “talent” business is perfect for the extern (extern) approach to radio education.
 Start at the bottom and work your way up in a cost-effective manner.
 Why go through all the trouble and expense of college?
 You could get an internship while in college, actually get a job, then spend years paying back your college!

 With the Radio Connection principle, you skip all that.
 It’s a “direct line in” for an affordable fee.
 They pay the professional to give you direct attention.
 You are his/her student and you will be treated specially.